updated July 6, 2020

 Q: How can I access print books and journals?

-A: As of May 4 and for Summer Block 1, students, staff, and faculty who can pick-up on campus may now request library materials to borrow for the summer term!
+A: For the summer, students, staff, and faculty who can pick-up on campus may now request library materials to borrow for the summer term!
 Simply locate the item you wish to borrow in the catalogue, email email@example.com with the title(s) and call number(s), and we will work with you to arrange a safe exchange outside of the Library building.

 Please contact us at firstname.lastname@example.org if you need advice regarding accessing materials.